 Most people don’t begin their marriage expecting it to end in divorce.
-For those who are ending a marriage, having a sound financial plan can help keep you organized during the divorce process and help you plan for your financial future after the divorce.
+For those who are ending a marriage, having a sound financial plan can help keep you organized during the process and help you plan for your future after.
+Here’s how to organize your finances before, during, and after divorce.

 You will need to gather important documents to start the divorce process.
 Both parties will have to complete a sworn statement of their income, expenses, assets and liabilities.
 This document, which is filed with the court, shows the divorcing couple’s financial situation and is what the judge will use to determine alimony and child support payments.